 Chain 3, turn to work a double crochet stitch into the top of the previous single crochet.
 If you are having a difficult time locating the top of the single crochet stitch, count to the 4th V from your hook, that is the top of your stitch.

 The Vs should be pointing away from your hook before you insert the hook.
-You always want to insert the hook from front to back for your stitches in this foundation.
+You always want to insert the hook from front to back (or right to left when looking at the Vs pointing downward) for your stitches in this foundation.
 Finish your double crochet stitch.

 Next you’ll chain 1 for your single crochet row.
 Again look at the Vs to locate the top of your double crochet stitch on the previous row.
 You will work into the second V.